THE BLUE PLAQUE ROUTE

 64 Church Street

-• One of seven former pubs: - The Three Horseshoes was one of the seven original pubs that ran concurrently
+• One of seven former pubs: - The Three Horseshoes was one of the seven pubs that the village enjoyed concurrently

 As with so many other similar establishments, this pub doubled as something else, in this case a blacksmith business.
 During renovation work various horseshoes and chalk pipes were found in the garden.

-• Built in 1822 by a brewer: - this pub was purpose built by a brewer, making it something of a novelty
+• Built in 1822 by a brewer: - this pub was purpose built, making it something of a novelty

 The first publican was Joseph Phillips from Stamford.
 Very many locals still remember the pub being open as it didn’t close its door for good until the 1990s.
 One of them recalls playing the piano regularly on a Friday night and, during the war, GIs from the USAAF base at Kings Cliffe and later on Poles and Czechs from their base at Easton-on-the-Hill would be regular visitors and even pass beer out of the window to local children.